 According to self-determination theory, life goals can be understood as intrinsic or extrinsic personal aspirations or aims that guide a person's actions (Deci & Ryan, 2008) and play an important role regarding several aspects of, for instance, subjective well-being such as life satisfaction (e.g., Headey, 2008; Hofer & Chasiotis, 2003).
 In the TwinLife study, life goals were assessed using five items adapted from the SOEP study (Goebel et al., 2019).
 These items were based on the work of Kluckhohn and Strodtbeck (1961), who developed a classification of goals and measures.
 The German translation was developed by Bielenski and Strümpel (1988).
-We complemented these questions by further asking how likely the participants consider the fulfilment of the respective goal.
+In Twinlife, these questions were complemented by further asking how likely the participants consider the fulfilment of the respective goal.
 However, these further questions are not covered here, as their inclusion is not mandatory.
-This construct was assessed for participants aged 16 or older in the PAPI module in face to face wave two.